Rajavn6789/ac_telemetry_stepper/README.md

  > SW1,SW2,SW3 - Microstep - 4, puls/rev - 800

  > SW4,SW5,SW6 - current 1A, Peak current 1.2A

+ > These settings need to be adjusted if different stepper motor is used

 #### c) Architecture